seifghazi/claude-code-proxy/README.md

 ![Claude Code Proxy Demo](demo.gif)

-A transparent proxy for Claude Code that monitors API requests, routes agents to different LLM providers, and provides a beautiful dashboard for analyzing conversations.
+A transparent proxy for capturing and visualizing in-flight Claude Code requests and conversations, with optional agent routing to different LLM providers.

 ## What It Does

 Claude Code Proxy serves three main purposes:

 1. **Claude Code Proxy**: Intercepts and monitors requests from Claude Code (claude.ai/code) to the Anthropic API, allowing you to see what Claude Code is doing in real-time
-2. **Agent Routing (Optional)**: Routes specific Claude Code agents to different LLM providers (e.g., route code-reviewer agent to GPT-4o)
+2. **Conversation Viewer**: Displays and analyzes your Claude API conversations with a beautiful web interface
-3. **Conversation Viewer**: Displays and analyzes your Claude API conversations with a beautiful web interface
+3. **Agent Routing (Optional)**: Routes specific Claude Code agents to different LLM providers (e.g., route code-reviewer agent to GPT-4o)

 ## Features